aosabook/500lines/pedometer/chapter.md

 ### Time Traveled

-The time traveled is measured by dividing the number of data samples in our Parser's @parsed_data set by the sampling rate of the device.
+The time traveled is measured by dividing the number of data samples in our Processor's @parsed_data set by the sampling rate of the device.
 Since the rate has more to do with the device itself than the user (and the user in fact does not have to be aware of the sampling rate), this looks like a good time to create a Device class.

 ~~~~~~~
 class Device